bitcoinscalinglabs/bitcoin-ipc/docs/specs/addressing.md

 ### L2 subnet over bitcoin
 For an L2 subnet with bitcoin as L1, we use as subnet address the bitcoin address derived from `subnetPK` (see `subnet-pk.md`).

 Implementation: The code currently uses a P2TR bitcoin address derived from `SubnetPK`.
+This gives a 64-byte output.

+Example: An L2 subnet address could be `bcrt1p203537p7w99xlmrxqlmxywnjh6y8dlq6cf9appg5hph06gplfzqsedm67f`.

 ### L3+ subnets
 For L3+ subnets we keep the addressing mechanism used in Fendermint.
 The subnet address of an L3, for example,